ExeClim/Isca/docs/source/modules/idealised_moist_phys.rst

 Lower Boundary Heat, Momentum & Humidity Exchange
 """""""""""""""""""""""""""""""""""""""""""""""""
 Near the surface, different processes will be appropriate for terrestrial vs. gaseous planets, and for different experimental designs.
-These are determined by namelist parameters in ``idealised_moist_phys`` as follows.
+These are determined by namelist parameters in ``idealized_moist_phys`` as follows.

 **Terrestrial Planets**